-It is the intent of the City Council to develop an Ordinance that strikes an appropriate balance between the interests of the City and its residents to preserve residential neighborhood character, and the need to provide housing accommodations to disabled persons, including those in recovery from chemical addiction to reside in normalized residential environments that promote effective recovery.
+It is the intent of the City Council to develop an Ordinance that strikes an appropriate balance between the interests of the City and its residents to preserve residential neighborhood character, and the need to provide housing accommodations to disabled persons, including those in recovery from alcoholism or illegal use of drugs to reside in normalized residential environments that promote effective recovery.
 State and Federal laws require the City to make reasonable accommodations in its zoning laws when such accommodation is reasonably necessary to afford the disabled the opportunity to use and enjoy a dwelling.
-The proposed Ordinance will apply to all districts Citywide, but affect only residential districts.